Minesweeper: Operation and requirements

 Minesweepers are equipped with mechanical or electrical devices, known as "sweeps", for disabling mines.
-The modern minesweeper is designed to reduce the chances of it detonating mines itself; it is soundproofed to reduce its acoustic signature and often constructed using wood, fiberglass or non-ferrous metal, or is degaussed to reduce its magnetic signature.
+The modern minesweeper is designed to reduce the chances of it detonating mines itself; it is soundproofed to reduce its acoustic signature and often constructed using wood, fiberglass, or non-ferrous metal, or is degaussed to reduce its magnetic signature.

 Mechanical sweeps are devices designed to cut the anchoring cables of moored mines, and preferably attach a tag to help the subsequent localization and neutralization.
-They are towed behind the minesweeper, and use a towed body (e.g. oropesa, paravane) to maintain the sweep at the desired depth and position.
+They are towed behind the minesweeper and use a towed body (e.g., oropesa, paravane) to maintain the sweep at the desired depth and position.
 Influence sweeps are equipment, often towed, that emulate a particular ship signature, thereby causing a mine to detonate.
-The most common such sweeps are magnetic and acoustic generators.

 There are two modes of operating an influence sweep: MSM (mine setting mode) and TSM (target simulation mode or target setting mode).
 MSM sweeping is founded on intelligence on a given type of mine, and produces the output required for detonation of this mine.
 If such intelligence is unavailable, the TSM sweeping instead reproduces the influence of the friendly ship that is about to transit the area.
 TSM sweeping thus clears mines directed at this ship without knowledge of the mines.
 However, mines directed at other ships might remain.